githubninpoka/StockForThePeople/README.md

 - "Hmm, last year food prices went down in september, maybe I should sell a bit of that in july?"
 - "Which stock did better over the last 3 months compared to the others in my portfolio?"
 - If there is a lot of trading on a certain stock, does that necessarily say something about its value?
+- If there is a lot of trading on a certain stock, does that say something about the daily difference between low and high?
+-

 Done: